 Forensic Psychologist and Author Brenda Russell to be Featured on Close Up Radio

-Brenda Russell is a forensic psychologist, highly sought after key known speaker, dedicated feminist, and the author of five books, "Gender and Domestic Violence: Contemporary Legal Practice and Intervention Reforms, Oxford University Press", "Intimate Partner Violence in the LGBT+ Community" "Online Research Essentials", Jossey Bass-Wiley, and "Battered Woman Syndrome as a Legal Defense", MacFarland, Inc., and "Perceptions of Female Offenders: How Stereotypes and Social Norms Affect Criminal Justice Responses", Brenda has two more books coming out early next year including a two volume second edition of Perceptions of Female Offenders.
+Brenda is a forensic psychologist, highly sought after speaker, dedicated feminist, and the author of five books, "Gender and Domestic Violence: Contemporary Legal Practice and Intervention Reforms, Oxford University Press" "Intimate Partner Violence in the LGBT+ Community" "Online Research Essentials", Jossey Bass-Wiley, and "Battered Woman Syndrome as a Legal Defense", MacFarland, Inc., and "Perceptions of Female Offenders: How Stereotypes and Social Norms Affect Criminal Justice Responses", Brenda has two more books coming out this November including a two volume second edition of Perceptions of Female Offenders.

 She recognizes that this traditional gender paradigm with its notions of masculinity and femininity, does not fit in our evolving society.
 Her mission is to shine a light on the obscured reality that abuse is not confined to gender and that heterosexual male and LGBTQ individuals are also victims of these crimes often at similar or higher rates.
 She aims to expose the harmful stereotypes that minimize the experiences and suffering of countless victims.